Cinco de Mayo Cocktails: 30 Recipes To Get Your Party On For Cinco de Drink-O

 Fill a cocktail shaker with ice.
 Pour in the watermelon jalapeno juice, tequila, lime juice and agave nectar.
 Shake for 30 seconds.
 Garnish glass with salted rim and jalapeno slices if desired.

-Oaxaca Dreams, courtesy of Resort Beverage Manager Chris Caldwell
+Oaxaca Dreams, courtesy of Resort Beverage Manager Chris Caldwell from La Cantera Resort & Spa, A Destination Hotel

 1oz Patron Roca Silver Tequila